mathiasverraes/lambdalicious/README.md

 ## Design Goals

-- Decorate, wrap, fork, copy/paste, borrow, steal, shamelessly from smarter people than myself.
+- Decorate, wrap, fork, copy/paste, borrow, steal shamelessly from smarter people than myself.
 - Allow you to write beautiful, elegant, and expressive code, with a high signal-to-noise rate.
 - Polluting your global namespace?
 Think of it as cleaning up the global namespace!
 - Higher order baby!

+## FAQ

+- Why does it do X?
+Why doesn't it do Y?

+Dunno, I just built whatever I needed to get it to work for my use case.
+Enough with all the questions!
+Pull requests!

 Code shamelessly stolen from